“Spirit, Attention, Mind”, Finchley Ashram, London (UK), 20th February 1978.

 Yogi: The attention.

 It has both the things fully developed.
 In the animal it’s just a few layers developed there and they are in a straight line.
 This doesn’t come up in an animal: this is ego and superego, when they meet, this thing works out.
 Because of this, closing down, it develops its own awareness.
 By closing down it develops itself.
 As Gregoire has said it, as an egg develops.
 So this is the crust that is formed and it develops within itself.
-So it is self-contained.
+So it is developed.

 Yogis: No, no.

 Shri Mataji: It’s like that.
 So now you understand what I mean.
 Now is it clear now?
 Attention, supraconscious?
 It’s a difficult subject.
 It’s a difficult subject to understand mentally.

 Then above, the God’s attention is not like yours.
 Your attention is much more than an animal’s attention is: that you realise.
 But God’s attention is manifold dynamic than yours is.
-So when you become [one] with That, That attention, becomes your attention: It starts flowing through you.
-So it forms then another awareness, that is the God’s attention.
-And you start getting the vibrations in the hand.
+So when you become [one] with That, That attention becomes your attention: It starts flowing through you.
+So it forms then another layer – that is the God’s attention – and you start getting the vibrations in the hand.
 First time you start, in the conscious mind, He starts flowing, in the real sense, and you develop that sort of a sheath here, you can say, and you start feeling the vibrations.

 Because you don’t allow this to work out (ego), or this to work out (superego) but just allow a space.
-So it starts opening out, and the light starts working.
+So it starts opening out and the light starts working.

 Because the dynamic is there.
 The dynamic is all-pervading, it is working out.
 All right?
-It is all knowing.
+It is all-knowing.
 It is working out Its job.
 It is correct.
 But the problem is your attention has not grown that subtle, as to enter into It.
 When it becomes that subtle — only human beings can become that — it opens out this thing.

 The more you open out this part, you become one with this.
 So what?
 You become the Self.

-So as soon as you allow your knowledge, so-called, to drop out a little bit, the Real Knowledge starts pouring into you.
-And then, oh, you can order about!
+So as soon as you allow your knowledge, so-called, to drop out a little bit, the real knowledge starts pouring in, and then?
+Oh, you can order about!
 Then you can say whatever you feel like and it just works out.

-So, today, as we know that, this is the day of Mohammed Sahib’s birthday.
+So, today, as we know that, is the day of Mohammed Sahib’s birthday.
 And we have to understand that all these incarnations came at different times.
 They all came at different times.
 And They came as a continuous process of evolution of man.
-No question of conflict or anything with them: no question.
+No question of conflict or anything in that: no question.
 You see, human beings can’t understand, because they create conflict, they have lived with conflicts, with this thing (limbic area) closing down here, this thing.

 So They just came on this Earth, nobody’s property.
 They came as incarnations on this Earth, all of Them.
 He (Mohammed Sahib) came after Christ.
 See His position!

-This funny doctrine, everybody was surprised, “From where did they get it?”
+This funny doctrine: everybody was surprised, “From where did they get it?”
 Christ did not suffer.
 He cannot suffer.
-How can They suffer?
+How can they suffer?
 If He could suffer then how was He the son of God?
 He could not.
 It was just a drama.

 If you had said anything to Christ’s Mother, He would have taken the same cross and hit all of them nicely.
 That’s why it was arranged that nothing should be said about Christ’s Mother.
 Because that would be the sensitive point.
 On that point He would never have compromised.